 He was still strained and looked at me carefully with a sullen face.
-When I said that he no doubt often found it hard to teach children, he said with a bitter smile that he did not go to the length of troubling himself over Japanese education.
+When I said that he no doubt often found it hard to teach children, he said with a bitter smile that he did not go to the length of troubling himself over Japanese education joined the ARF and conducted brisk activities.
+He helped us in real earnest, while engaged in education; he sent us a mimeograph, cloth and provisions whenever we asked and often visited the secret camp carrying supplies in person.
+He even tapped the telephone wire with a telephone we had sent to him and frequently informed us of the enemy's movements.